Experimental Determination of Electronic States via Digitized Shortcut-to-Adiabaticity and Sequential Digitized Adiabaticity: Abstract

 \section{Abstract}

-A digitized shortcut-to-adiabaticity (STA) method is implemented in a superconducting quantum device to determine electronic states in two example systems, the H$_2$ molecule and the topological Bernevig-Hughes-Zhang (BHZ) model.
-For H$_2$, a short internuclear distance is chosen as a reference point, at which the ground and excited states are obtained within a few steps of the digitized STA.
-The relation between the electronic states and the internuclear distance is subsequently determined by treating the states at the reference distance as the initial states in a one-step digitized STA process.
-The same approach is applied to the BHZ model, and the valence and conduction bands are excellently obtained based on two pre-determined reference points.
+A combination of the digitized shortcut-to-adiabaticity (STA) and the sequential digitized adiabaticity is implemented in a superconducting quantum device to determine electronic states in two example systems, the H$_2$ molecule and the topological Bernevig-Hughes-Zhang (BHZ) model.
+For H$_2$, a short internuclear distance is chosen as a starting point, at which the ground and excited states are obtained via the digitized STA.
+From this starting point, a sequence of internuclear distances is built.
+The eigenstates at each distance are sequentially determined from those at the previous distance via the digitized adiabaticity, leading to the potential energy landscapes of H$_2$.
+The same approach is applied to the BHZ model, and the valence and conduction bands are excellently obtained along the X-$\Gamma$-X linecut of the first Brillouin zone.
+Furthermore, a numerical simulation of this method is performed to successfully extract the ground states of hydrogen chains with the lengths of 3 to 6 atoms.